ayivima/AI-SURFS/Differential_Privacy/On_the_limits_of_DP.md

 The other twist, probably the most important, is that there are always issues that are resistant to technologies.
 At best, we can model these cases as "outliers".
 They may be considered as special cases, currently resistant to the best of technologies.
 Then, proactively, these should be the drivers for research into better privacy-preserving industry approaches - it may take a form of a better DP, or another strategy with or without the two augmenting each other.
-The former will be actually cool.
+The former will be cool.